A Disease Results from Genetic and Environmental Factors

 “We get 70% of information through eyes.
-Once you close your eyes, you live in a completely dark world.
+Once close eyes, you live in a completely dark world.
 It is conservatively estimated that over 10 million people in China suffer from Age-related Macular Degeneration (AMD), and most of them didn’t pay much attention to it until they went blind.”

 Yang Zhenglin shared his team's research results of AMD at the “Translational Medicine & Precision Medicine” Session of the 8th U.S.-China Health Summit.
 “Among all AMD patients in China, only 10% of them may go blind and the rest 90% can be cured as long as the disease is caught at an early stage.
 Therefore, AMD treatment should be started soon after it is diagnosed.”